clue/phar-composer/README.md

     * [Updating manually](#updating-manually)
 * [License](#license)

-> Note: This project is in beta stage!
-It's been tested against a wide range of packages and we have yet to find any major issues.
-Feel free to report any issues you encounter.

 ## Usage

 Once clue/phar-composer is [installed](#install), you can use it via command line like this.